martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Alex Tamkin's Twitter thread](https://twitter.com/AlexTamkin/status/1364856222642413575) on different types of advisors, tradeoffs, and what prospective PhD applicants should be looking for.

+* [Andrew Kuznetsov's guide](https://www.cs.columbia.edu/wp-content/uploads/2019/03/Get-Advisor.pdf) on "what do I ask/look for" in a PhD Advisor.

 ### MS Application Guides

 * [Karthik Raghunathan's Guide](https://cs.stanford.edu/people/rkarthik/DAGAP.pdf) - An article describing the admission process in Stanford's MS in Computer Science program.
 This article after his own experience reviewing applications in the Stanford admission committee.
 It gives a nice idea about what application reviewers are looking for.